 Today, we’re going to achieve another goal often not that straightforward to reach for the newcomer.
-There’s plenty of information out there, however, once again it is all sparse and the time required to collect of that knowledge absorb a big chunk that could be left to practice assembler.
+There’s plenty of information out there, however, once again it is all sparse and the time required to collect that knowledge absorbs a big chunk that could be left to practice assembler coding.
 You are in luck, as I have gone thru that for you.
+You are welcome...

-Installing Asm-One isn’t very tricky however there are a couple of showstoppers that could make it more complicated that it should be.
+Installing Asm-One isn’t very tricky however there are a couple of showstoppers that could make it more complicated than it should be, hopefully, this guide will save you the time that I had to invest to figure the pieces out...

 Some awesome people at some point in the post-Amiga commercial era started packing Amiga software that was meant to run from floppy disks into hard drive friendly packages.
 Those also are zipped in LHA format.
 Inside there’s a launching mechanism that prepares the environment to allow the execution of something that wasn’t originally meant to run in that way.
 A great repository of software of that type can be found on http://whdload.de.
 It used to be commercial however in the recent years it has been freed.
 YAY!